-For products that include options and/or guarantees, the fair value of the options and guarantees is taken into account.
+For products that include options and/or quarantees, the fair value of the options and quarantees is taken into account.
 These provisions are calculated separately on a stochastic basis, taking into account risk and volatility.
-The provisions for options and guarantees are calculated using model points.
+The provisions for options and quarantees are calculated using model points.